PGCE School Direct Initial Teacher Training (non-salaried)

 You will need:

-- GCSE Grade 4/C or equivalent in English, Maths and Science for Primary teaching and English and Maths for Secondary teaching
+- GCSE Grade 4/C or equivalent in English, Maths and Science for Primary teaching and English and Maths for Secondary teaching - level 2 numeracy and literacy not accepted

 - a demonstrable interest in teaching within the curriculum area/age range.
 You could show this in a number of ways – time spent in schools, knowledge of a chosen curriculum area, relevant practical experience